station-demand-forecasting-tool/documentation/pages/input/stations/index.md

 * `carsp` - the number of car parking spaces provided at the station.
 * `ticketm` - whether or not a ticket machine will be provided at the station (must be 'true' or 'false').
 * `busint` - whether nor not a bus interchange will be available at the station (must be 'true' or 'false').
-* `cctv` - whether or not CCTV will be installed at the station (must be 'true' or 'fasle').
+* `cctv` - whether or not CCTV will be installed at the station (must be 'true' or 'false').
 * `terminal` - whether the station is a terminal station on the line (must be 'true' or 'false').
 * `electric` - whether or not the station will be served by electric services via overhead lines or a third rail (must be 'true' or 'false').
 * `tcbound` - whether or not the station is the boundary station of a travelcard ticket (must be 'true' or 'false').